KenaelMartini/Fundamental-Macro-Analysis/Trade Preparation/Trade preparation 05.08.2025/USD.JPY Technical Analysis.md

 I believe that the current context is **better suited for considering USD/JPY longs** — provided that:

 - The **price action** confirms a constructive structure (e.g., base, breakout, volume),
-- Upcoming **macroeconomic releases** (notably the ISM Manufacturing report at 4 PM today) support renewed USD strength.
+- Upcoming **macroeconomic releases** (notably the ISM Service report at 4 PM today) support renewed USD strength.

 ---